-In this booklet, we, Women for Women's Human Rights (WWHR) - NEW WAYS, attempt to offer a comprehensive yet concise overview of the new legal status of women in Turkey.
-The booklet describes the key gains the new Civil Code has brought to women's lives.
-But its contents are not limited to a description of (new) laws defining women's status in the family.
-It aims rather to provide information on the laws and regulations shaping all spheres of women's lives in Turkey.
-The issues covered range from domestic violence to women's political participation, and from abortion to a woman's right to economic independence.
-We hope that this booklet serves as a useful resource and advocacy tool for activists, researchers, scholars, feminists and all those interested in issues of social justice and women's legal status throughout the world.
+In this booklet, which is an extended and revised version of our publication The Legal Status of Women in Turkey, we attempt to offer a comprehensive yet concise overview of the new legal status of women in Turkey following the recent reforms.
+The booklet describes the key gains the new Civil and Penal Codes have brought to women's lives and provides information on the laws and regulations shaping women's lives in Turkey.
+The issues covered range from domestic violence to women's political participation, and from sexual rights to women's right to economic independence.
+We hope that this booklet serves as a useful resource and advocacy tool for activists, researchers, scholars, feminists, and all those interested in issues of social justice and gender equality throughout the world.

-While we celebrate the gains of the new Civil Code, we are also well aware that legal changes are not enough to enable women to enjoy full human rights in their everyday lives.
+While we celebrate the gains of the new Civil and Penal Codes, we are also well aware that legal changes are not enough to enable women to enjoy full human rights in their everyday lives.
 There are still tensions and contradictions between official laws and customary practices.
-Within this context, we believe that our mission to link local, national, regional and international action for social change assumes critical importance.
+Within this context, we believe that our mission to link local, national, regional, and international action for social change assumes critical importance.
 It is only through enhanced solidarity between women's groups that we can continue the struggle for equality.
-At this point, one must pay tribute to the widespread collaboration between women's groups and activists in Turkey in the campaign to reform the Civil Code.
-Over the last year, Turkey witnessed the coming together of 126 women's groups to voice their common demands concerning the new law.
-The success of the campaign of the women's movement against the religious right and the nationalists in the Parliament during negotiations on the draft law was rooted in the extensive solidarity of women with different visions fighting for a common goal.
+At this point, one must pay tribute to the widespread collaboration between women's groups and activists in Turkey.
+Over the last five years, Turkey has twice witnessed the coming together of women's groups nationwide to voice their common demands in efforts to attain their rights, despite resistance from the religious right and the nationalists in the Parliament and the prevalant conservative global atmosphere.